Alireza3044/ecom-web/README.md

    `pip install -r requirements.txt`

+3. Create a .env file with variables DJANGO_DEBUG and DJANGO_SECRET_KEY.
+If you want to deploy the project, set the DJANGO_DEBUG to False, otherwise to True.
+For DJANGO_SECRET_KEY you can generate one by first entering to the Django shell via `python manage.py shell` and then importing and running the function `get_random_secret_key` from `django.core.management.utils`.

-3. Migrate the models by:
+4. Migrate the models by:

    `python manage.py migrate`